45 years on, ‘lost’ masterpieces see light in split Cyprus

 Akinci, the Turkish Cypriot leader, hailed the exhibit as a “manifestation of the Turkish Cypriots and Greek Cypriots’ respect for each other’s artistic and cultural values.”

-“The common language of art, which is universal, serves as a unifying force,” he said.
+“The common language of art, which is universal, serves as a unifying force.”

-The exhibit was a bright spot amid prolonged uncertainty over whether moribund reunification talks for the island would be relaunched soon.
+The exhibit was a bright spot amid prolonged uncertainty over whether moribund reunification talks would be relaunched soon.

 “Art and cultural activities can tangibly contribute to efforts of achieving peace and reconciliation,” said Anastasiades.